corey-howard/gymnazium/README.md

 fixed property and then repeat the image.
 I have made the difficult decision not to do this, reason being, I believe there is probably a better way to resolve it without ruining the site for all other tablets/mobiles that the site works perfectly fine on.
 Once
 I figure out how to resolve this, then I will.

-*__UPDATE: I managed to resolve the background image bug.
-This was achieved by loosely following the solution I outlined above, but Instead of removing the background-attachment: fixed; css styling in media queries, I just changed the background-repeat styling rule to repeat.
-I thought if the background image is fixed on the vast majority of devices then I don't have to worry about the image repeating as it will be fixed, but now the image will repeat on iphones and ipads, as the background-attachment: fixed styling rule does not work on these devices.__*

 ### Bug Fixes